+This works great, but listening to music is only part of a digital music workflow (albeit the most fun part!).
 I can find and play music easily, but what about the process of purchasing, ripping, tagging, organising, finding album art etc?
 Well it's less easy.
 My typical workflow at the moment is:

 This is the first part of a three part series on, respectively, installing, configuring and integrating VortexBox into my home network and digital music workflow.
 By the end, the workflow I described above will (hopefully!) have changed to: